MikeTaylor/folio-docs/doc/fixing-mod-configuration.md

 To have all permissions matching the pattern `configuration.byScope.*.read` forwarded to it.

-### Backward-compatibility and migration
+## Backward-compatibility and migration

 The replacement of the `module` field with `scope` is a breaking change.
 Even if we re-used the existing `module` field with modified semantics, the requirement for a user to have a new module-specific (i.e. scope-specific) permission in order to use `mod-configuration` would constitute a breaking change: not just a theoretical one, but a change that would in practice break a lot of things.

-For this reason, we would keep the old API as it is, and put the new one on a different WSAPI path -- for example, the `/configurations/byScope` suggested in the module-descriptor fragment above, or perhaps something more terse such as `/config`.
+For this reason, we would keep the old API as it is, and put the new one on a different WSAPI path -- for example, the `/config/global` suggested in the module-descriptor fragment above.

 (Optionally, we could also take this opportunity to remove `code`, the unnecessary third facet to configuration-entry names, so that each entry is identified only by the combination of `scope` and `configName`.)